Lenin's First and Second Government: Formation

 Traditionally, the executive part of a government is directed by a council of ministers nominated by a ruler or by a president.
 The Bolsheviks considered this to be a bourgeois institution, and wanted to create what they believed was a new government made up of a 'soviet' of workers and peasants.

 The role and structure of the Sovnarkom was formalized in the 1918 Constitution of the RSFSR.
 The Sovnarkom of the RSFSR was responsible to the Congress of Soviets for the "general administration of the affairs of the state".
 The constitution enabled the Sovnarkom to issue decrees carrying the full force of law when the Congress was not in session.
 The Congress would routinely approve these decrees at its next session.

-Each People's Commissar was head of commissariat and had several deputies and a colleguium, which functioned as a deliberative body to advise the commissar.
+Each People's Commissar was head of commissariat and had several deputies and a collegium, which functioned as a deliberative body to advise the commissar.

 The Chairman of the Council of People's Commissars, also elected by the Congress, had a function similar to that of a prime minister.
 The first Chairman of the Sovnarkom was Vladimir Lenin.

 First People's Commissars

-The first council elected by the Second All-Russian congress was composed by the following 14 members.
-Eight of the men were executed and one died in prison during the late 1930s, the time of terrorism and the Great Purge by Joseph Stalin, then General Secretary of the Communist Party and leader of the USSR.
-Trotsky was assassinated in Mexico in 1940 as part of his destruction of opposition.
+The first council elected by the Second All-Russian congress was composed by the following 17 members.
+Nine of the men were executed during the late 1930s, a time of the Great Purge by Joseph Stalin, then General Secretary of the Communist Party and leader of the USSR.
+Trotsky was assassinated in Mexico in 1940.
+Four died prior to it and only one, Vladimir Bonch-Bruyevich, survived Stalin's purges entirely.